IIShortyII/iui_project/README.md

 If you want to re-train the model you can use the final_drunk_model.py file to do that!
 Dataset we used is from: https://github.com/wuling31715/Drunk-Detect/tree/bfcfeed790a350c13f397595c4d02fda93182850

+## Known bugs
+In the onboarding texting challenge, the virtual keyboard does not show automatically.
+You can trigger it by clicking on the text several times until the keyboard shows.
+Our testing device was the "Froyo - Pixel 3" we borrowed from the department (Jesse).